Dyspersja/Java-Sha256/README.md

 Words 0 through 15 have been assigned as initial values from the 512-bit block.
 Subsequent words from 16 to 63 will be calculated using simple bitwise operations on the previous words, such as rotation, shifting, or XOR operations.

-## Step 8: Calculating the remaining 16 to 63 words of the message scheduler
+## Step 8: Calculate the remaining 16 to 63 words of the message scheduler

 Starting from word 16, each subsequent word must be computed using the previous ones and the following formula: